MalFan/WebApps-HWs/grades/homework5.md

 ### Version control - Git (13/15)
 - -2, You should have more granularity in your commits.
 For example, bug fixes should have their own commits.

-### Iterative development (30/40)
+### Iterative development (36/40)
-- -6, hw4 feedback: -3, You should not get all instances of a model and manually filter it with a loop.
+- -0, You still have some unnecessary loops that iterate through your QuerySets. hw4 feedback: -3, You should not get all instances of a model and manually filter it with a loop.
 This is very inefficient compared to using Django’s built in filtering (generally O(n) vs O(log n)).
 - -4, hw4 feedback: -0, It's unclear how to follow ~~or block~~ another user...

 ### Coverage of technologies (35/40)